A taste of home: Australian foods expats miss most

 Aussie mums have been known to stock up on them on trips to the motherland.

-Best eaten with a little bit of sugar, some chopped banana and a lot of milk, Weetbix is promoted as family-friendly health food.
+Best eaten with a little bit of sugar, some chopped banana and a lot of milk, Weet-Bix is promoted as family-friendly health food.
 But we'd love them even if they weren't good for us.

 X: XXXX beer